Skip to main content

 If you get in a car accident in Montenegro, make sure to call the police first thing.
 You can call the police at 122.
 You aren’t supposed to move the car, even if it’s just a small fender bender.
 The police are going to want the car to be in exactly the spot of the wreck.
 Don’t worry, traffic will go around you.

 You must get a police report for insurance.
-So it’s really important that you follow those steps otherwise you are going to have to pay for everything yourself out of pocket and that’s not going to be fun.
+So you must follow those steps otherwise you are going to have to pay for everything yourself out of pocket and that’s not going to be fun.

 Overall, I’d highly recommend renting a car in Montenegro.
 It’s a great way to get around and see the whole country.
 This tiny country has so much to offer and you aren’t going to want to miss it!
 Believe me!